xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 24	5{N}	combine of factor 5 and difference-of-squares factorization

 24	8{N}	combine of factor 5 and difference-of-squares factorization

+24	{6}1	combine of factor 5 and difference-of-squares factorization

 24	{N}LN	combine of factor 5 and difference-of-squares factorization